syncfusion-content/maui-docs/MAUI/Slider/track.md

 ## Track color

-You can change the active and inactive track color of the slider using the `ActiveColor` and `InactiveColor` properties of the `TrackStyle` class.
+You can change the active and inactive track color of the slider using the `ActiveFill` and `InactiveFill` properties of the `TrackStyle` class.

 The active side of the slider is between the `Minimum` value and the thumb.